wesleytao/notes/plan.md

 - Isolations: Double progression at 12–20 reps.
 - Stall breakers: rest-pause (rack 10s, finish reps) or partial reps in safe ROM.

+**Transition from your old progression style:** Your previous program used percentage-based programming with AMRAP test weeks (e.g., 3×8 at 80%, working up to AMRAP at 90%).
+The new approach is simpler — double progression with RPE awareness.
+No need to calculate percentages.
+Just push the reps, add weight when you hit the top of the range, and log the RPE on top sets.

 **Habits to establish in this phase (you weren't doing these before):**
 - Daily step tracking (start measuring, then set a target)
 - Structured meal prep replacing the untracked cheat meal
 - Posing practice 2x/week
 - Weekly check-ins (weight, waist, photos)
+- **Logging RPE on top sets in Strong** (you have the infrastructure, just add this data point)
+- **Logging assistance weight on assisted exercises** (your Strong data has gaps here — fix this for trackability)

 ### Phase 2 (Weeks 15–8) — Hold the Line